Nonresident Alien Payments

 - Determine whether the foreign visitor is not a U.S. Citizen.
 These individuals tend to have the visa status with letter and number combinations such as B1, B2, WB, etc. All foreign visitors who are not U.S. Citizens, Permanent Residents, Refugees, or nonresidents working outside of the U.S., are required to complete a GLACIER record.
 The department payroll/personnel specialist will nominate them for a Glacier account.

-- For department payroll/personnel specialist, log in to GLACIER Nomination.
+- For department payroll/personnel specialist, use our GLACIER Nomination form.
 If you do not have access to GLACIER Nomination, contact GlacierAdmin-L@listserv.ucsb.edu to request access.

 - Complete the GLACIER Information Request Form and select SEND.